toinek/PDM-group-22/README.md

 --hard: Set this flag to make the goal position harder.
 If omitted, the default is an easier goal position.

 --rrt_star: Use the RRT* algorithm for global path planning.
-If omitted, the default is to use the algorithm without RRT*.
+If omitted, the default is to use the RRT algorithm.